geeksterin/Dec21-DSA-Fundamentals/Jan_12&13/Readme.md

 A tree is a acylic graph.

 ***What is a binary Tree?***
-It's a acyclic graph, with rooted node with none or upto 2 children.
+It's a acyclic graph, having rooted node with none or upto 2 children.

 **Binary Tree Properties**
 ----------------------------